How to upload an SSL certificate to AWS ELB

 aws elb delete-load-balancer-listeners --load-balancer-name --load-balancer-ports 443

-Knowing the above commands will make uploading certificates to ELB much smoother.
+Knowing the above commands made uploading certificates to the ELB much smoother.
+It

-You can also embed them in a shell script as a standard process.
+'s also a good idea to embed them in a shell script as a standard procedure.